curbengh/curbengh.github.io/source/_posts/gnu-vs-busybox-tools.md

 ## Exit with code 1

-I was dismayed by those [error messages](https://gitlab.com/curben/urlhaus-filter/-/jobs), I tested the scripts on my workstation!
-Looking through error message, I noticed the Alpine's Unix tools behave differently than mine.
-I investigated further by running an Alpine live cd.
+While setting up GitLab CI for urlhaus-filter, I encountered many issues despite tested fine on my workstation.
+Sifting through the error messages, I noticed the Alpine's Unix tools behave differently than mine.
+I investigated further by testing the script on an Alpine VM.

-I `--version` those tools (only those I use in the [scripts](https://gitlab.com/curben/urlhaus-filter/tree/master/utils)) and the output is totally different!
+I compared the `--version` of those tools in Ubuntu and Alpine, and noticed the outputs are totally different.
 The Alpine tools output `BusyBox vXX`, which shows they are part of BusyBox.
 I briefly read up the [wiki](https://en.wikipedia.org/wiki/BusyBox#Features) and noticed the following line,

 {% blockquote %}
 ...compared GNU, BusyBox, asmutils and Perl implementations of the standard Unix commands...